cm2c-internet-measurements/rir-netdata/TO-DO.md

 1. Current naming is misleading (tool called netdata depending on separate module of the same name)
 2. Netdata module should probably be integrated in this same repo.

+## SimpleWhois
+1. Add mode of operation in batch, similar to the Team Cymru implementations

+## RDAP Client
+1. Create an RDAP client to fetch org contact information when needed

 # Completed items

 ## Add support for RIPE NCC RPKI Validator ROA export